umee-network/docs/docs/learn-the-basics/blockchain-basics/what-is-blockchain.md

 ****

+Most existing systems require some level of trust between the provider/manufacturer and user/consumer.

+> Someone who transfers money through a payment app trusts that payment service will deliver the funds promptly without stealing or freezing them.

+> Someone who checks their local weather station trusts that the station is reporting the weather as accurately and timely as possible.

 When a blockchain is properly decentralized, no single entity has authority over the record-keeping system.
 This means that users do not need to trust each other or a third party for the source of truth, or for a system to function as intended.
 The accuracy of data is verified by network participants who must reach a consensus before it is added to the blockchain.

 :::